 Driving: Slovenia has a well-developed road network that is safe for travel.
 Highways connect to neighboring cities and countries, and are clearly marked; road signs and traffic rules are consistent with those used throughout Europe.
 As the number of cars in Slovenia continues to rise, roads are becoming more heavily congested during the weekends and during rush hours.
 Parking is difficult and can be expensive in the center of Ljubljana.
 Third-party liability insurance is required for all vehicles; coverage is purchased locally.
 Travelers driving rented automobiles from Croatia into Slovenia are generally able to purchase Slovene insurance at the border.
 However, at the smaller border crossings or during peak travel times, it can take several hours to arrange such coverage.
 Travelers should be alert to aggressive drivers both in cities and on highways.
 Many of the serious accidents in Slovenia occur as a result of high-speed driving.
-Emergency roadside assistance and towing services is available by dialing 1987.
+Emergency roadside assistance and towing services are available by dialing 1987.
 Dial 112 for an ambulance or fire brigade, and 113 for police.
 By Slovenian law, the maximum legal blood-alcohol limit for drivers is 0.05 (0.00 percent for novice drivers—up to 2 years of experience, drivers under 21 years, and drivers of trucks and buses).

 Traffic moves on the right.
 The speed limit is 50kph/30 mph in most urban areas and 130 kph/80 mph on expressways (the avtocesta).
 Motorists are required to have their headlights on during the daytime; drivers and passengers alike must wear seat belts; motorcyclists and their passengers must wear approved helmets.
 The use of hand-held cellular telephones while driving is prohibited in Slovenia and turning right on red is not allowed.

-Driver’s licenses: U.S. citizens visiting or residing in Slovenia must be in possession of both a valid U.S. driver’s license and an International Driver’s License in order to drive legally in Slovenia.
-This combination of U.S. and an International Driver’s Licenses is valid for a maximum of one year, after which time individuals are required to obtain a Slovenian driver’s license.
-Two automobile associations are authorized by the U.S. Department of State to issue International Driver’s Licenses: the American Automobile Association and the American Automobile Touring Alliance (through the National Auto Club ).
+Driver’s licenses: U.S. citizens visiting or residing in Slovenia must be in possession of both a valid U.S. driver’s license and an International Driving Permit in order to drive legally in Slovenia.
+This combination of a U.S. driver’s license and an International Driving Permit is valid for a maximum of one year, after which time individuals are required to obtain a Slovenian driver’s license.
+Two automobile associations are authorized by the U.S. Department of State to issue International Driving Permits: the American Automobile Association and the American Automobile Touring Alliance (through the National Auto Club).

 Current information about traffic and road conditions is available in English from the Automobile Association of Slovenia by calling (01) 530-5300 and from the Traffic Information Center for Public Roads.

 Taxis: While Ljubljana's taxis are generally safe, clean, and reliable, taxi drivers at the airport, some hotels, and main railway stations have been known to overcharge tourists by shutting off their meters.
-When using a taxi, you should first ask about the rate and check to see that the meter is running during the journey.
+When using a taxi, you should first ask for an estimate of the total cost and check to see that the meter is running during the journey.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Slovenia, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Slovenia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.